stevemerckel/power-change-alert/README.md

 If this is your first time downloading the repo, then you will need to do an extra step.
 Browse to the `$/PowerChangeAlerter.Common` directory, and you will find a file called `settings.runtime.TEMPLATE`.
 Make a copy of this JSON file, and name it `settings.runtime`.
 Doing this will also resolve a Visual Studio error for missing a file in the CSPROJ file's manifest.
 You would then need to file in the appropriate fields in the JSON file.

 > If you do not do the above step, you will get an exception when you debug or run the application.
+This also applies for generating a MSI file.

 ## Application Overview